Second-hand-alert/second-hand-alert-Norway/docs/build-documentation.md

 The build process is mostly rollup, but the different versions of manifest.json is a custom JavaScript thing. `./lib`-folder contains all functions and variables to build the browser extension for different browsers and countries.
 Files in `./lib/<country>/<browser>/` imports the correct functions and variables needed for rollup to build to `./dist-unpackaged/<country>/<browser>/`. zip-chrome and web-ext is used to package the browser extensions into the `./dist`-folder.

+### About-page

+The about/help-page is separate from the plugin to easier update install instructions and can be found on [secondhandalert.xyz](https://secondhandalert.xyz).
+This page is availabl on [build-documentation](https://secondhandalert.xyz/build-documentation.html)

 ## Tools used (dev-dependencies)

 * `"@arrow-js/core": "^1.0.0-alpha.10"`